Jeremy Boone

-Jeremy Allen Boone (born September 15, 1986) is a collegiate American football punter for Penn State.
+Jeremy Allen Boone (born September 15, 1986) is a former collegiate American football punter for Penn State.
 He most recently was the starting punter for the Penn State Nittany Lions.

 Early years

 Boone was a three-sport athlete at Mechanicsburg Area Senior High School in Mechanicsburg, Pennsylvania, playing football, baseball, and basketball.
 In addition to punting, he also played wide receiver and safety for the football team.
 In his senior season, he was named all-state as a punter, and was named to the all-conference teams in all three sports.

 College career

 Arriving at Penn State as a walk-on, Boone redshirted his freshman season in 2005, and spent the 2006 season backing-up Ray Guy Award-finalist and future NFL punter, Jeremy Kapinos.

 Boone became the starter in 2007, punting 59 times for an average of 43 yards-per-punt for the season—the third-best season for a punter in Penn State history.
 He led the conference in punting that season and named first-team All-Big Ten.
 He was also earned Academic All-Big Ten and Arthur Ashe Jr. Sports Scholars honors.

 He began the 2008 season on the Athlon Sports and College Football News pre-season All-Big Ten lists.
 He would again average 43 yards-per-punt and lead the conference in punting, earning honorable mention All-Big Ten honors and was named an ESPN The Magazine CoSIDA Academic All-District and Academic All-Big Ten.
 Boone had 15 punts inside the 20 yard line in 2008, but only had 39 total kicks that season, which was too few to qualify for him national ranking.
 He was an inaugural recipient of a Big Ten Distinguished Scholar Award for the 2008-09 academic year.